 The boring stuff still needs to take place for your appointment app to materialize.
 As for us, we love that part, and we know how to turn it into a captivating experience for you too.
 Our development team moves with quick iterations and keeps the coding process entirely transparent for you by holding regular meetings.
 That way, you can easily track the project’s progress and make all the right calls in time.

 Since you’ll need to code the web and mobile parts of your doctor booking app, we advise that you do this in sync to avoid prolonged code refactoring later on.
+In the process, your software development team will not only code the medical staff scheduling software but also build APIs to integrate the app with medical records.

 Step 5: Factor in HIPAA compliance